lookalive-software/geodesy/future.md

 The focus mode is set to defocus -- to show none of the local-fieldsets, SO there is a hidden radio button, focus value null.
 This way none of the local fieldsets will display.

+Incorporate xstep xcent etc into position of each article

 0.6.1
 I don't need the 'checked' ternarys on the 'add above' and 'add below' radios Just need to be able to deselect all the others.
 Any change will submit the form,